dariomtz/the-roadmap/docs/overview/get_started.md

 There is no need to go too far with it, as long as you can make a "Hello World" program.

-* Follow a beginers course to learn the basics.
+* Follow a beginners course to learn the basics.
 Make sure you understand:
     * Standard input and output.
     * Data types
         * Integers.